realizd-ai/repoplay/README.md

 </operations>
 ```

-The XML output the LLM produces should be saved into a file.
+The XML output the LLM produces should be saved to a file.

-## Reduced tokens
+### Reduced tokens

 Most changes will be patches to existing files.
-For these, the XML file expresses the changes using _unified diff_ format in order to minimise output token counts.
+For these, the XML file uses _unified diff_ format in order to minimise output token counts.

-## repoplay bash script
+## repoplay command

 The `repoplay` bash script can then be used to apply those changes.
-The paths inside the XML are all absolute paths so it doesn't matter where you are when you play the changes.
+The paths inside the XML are absolute paths so it doesn't matter where you are when you play the changes.

 ```
-./repoplay -h                                                                                             ✔
+$ ./repoplay -h                                                                                             ✔
 Usage: repoplay [OPTION]...
-REPO-PATCH-FILE
+XML-PATCH-FILE
 Apply repository changes from an XML file.

 Options: